 We bank and buy online, transfer and store sensitive information, and control mission-critical operations like the provision of utilities.
 And, of course, we still communicate with family, friends, and colleagues, with video calling and OTT messaging complementing voice and SMS.

 However, as mobile networks are the backbone of our digital lives and the digital economy, they are also a key target for criminals.
 Already at risk of fraud, operators today face an expanding threat landscape which includes attacks on signalling systems.

-Signalling services ensure continuity of service for mobile users by enabling them to make or receive mobile calls, send or receive SMS, and use the internet while travelling all around the globe.
+Signaling services ensure continuity of service for mobile users by enabling them to make or receive mobile calls, send or receive SMS, and use the internet while traveling all around the globe.
 These are significant revenue-generators for operators, which makes securing networks and mitigating signalling attacks all the more important.

-In response, BICS has worked with cybersecurity expert POST Cyberforce to combine our worldwide reach and extensive visibility into global network traffic with POST Cyberforce’s expertise in security optimisation.
-The result is a new security solution to help mobile operators secure network infrastructures against signalling attacks.
+In response, BICS has worked with cybersecurity expert POST Cyberforce to combine our worldwide reach and extensive visibility into global network traffic with POST Cyberforce’s expertise in security optimization.
+The result is a new security solution to help mobile operators secure network infrastructures against signaling attacks.
 The solution provides threat detection, monitoring, and vulnerability assessments, and is underpinned by 24/7 business support including forensic investigations.

 From telecoms experts for the telecoms community